jonathanzong/p5-webeditor/README.md

 Initially, my two main interface goals were:
 * Intelligent reloading
-    * Reloading the sketch disrupts flow, and should happen as infrequently as possible.
-In particular, the sketch should never reload on syntactically invalid/unfinished code and show a blank or crashed state.
+    * Reloading the sketch disrupts flow, and should happen as infrequently as possible in order to keep the canvas up to date.
+In particular, the sketch should never reload on syntactically invalid/unfinished code that a user would not have intended to reload.
 * Code persistence
     * Ever filled out a form and accidentally pressed the back button and lost everything?
 The editor should regularly save state and act as a metaphorical sketchbook.